XinCao02/xincao02.github.io/_pages/about.md

 ****
 Hey there!
-This is Xin Cao, a Bachelor of Science in Data Science & Big Data Technology at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en) *(CUHKSZ)*.
+This is Xin Cao, a Master of Philosophy in Computational Biology at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en) *(CUHKSZ)* I also aquired my Bachelor of Science in Data Science & Big Data Technology degree at **CUHKSZ**.

 I am currently under the supervision of [Prof. Hsien-Da HUANG](https://med.cuhk.edu.cn/en/teacher/120) in the [Warshel Institute for Computational Biology](https://med.cuhk.edu.cn/en/page/105), focusing on Transcriptional Factor *(TF)* Activity and Regulatory Network Prediction based on Bayesian & Deep Learning Models, and miRNA Data.
 I have also worked with [Prof. Gang CAO](https://www.suat-sz.edu.cn/info/1166/1788.htm) at the [Shenzhen University of Advanced Technology](https://suat-sz.edu.cn/en/), where I led a project on Protein Protein Interaction Prediction *(PPI)* using Graph Neural Networks *(GNNs)*.
 In the past, I have also followed [Prof. Zhizheng Wu](https://sds.cuhk.edu.cn/en/teacher/641) of [CUHKSZ](https://www.cuhk.edu.cn/en) in topics on Music Tracks Generation via Latent Diffusion Models *(LDM)* and Audio Enhancement.
 My first research experience was supervised by [Prof. Feng ZHENG](https://www.sustech.edu.cn/en/faculties/zhengfeng.html) at [SUSTech](https://www.sustech.edu.cn/en/faculties/zhengfeng.html) and contributed some works on Multimodal Computer Vision *(CV)* Adversarial Robustness, and did surveys on AI music.